natharyan/CS-2467-CV-Final-Project/README.md

 #########################################################################################

-# Week 3: Incremental Reconstruction(Incremental SFM), Dense Reconstruction, and Final Presentation
+# Part 3: Incremental Reconstruction(Incremental SFM), Dense Reconstruction, and Final Presentation

 ## Incremental Image Addition:
 Implement an image addition loop where new images are added based on overlapping 2D-3D correspondences (Manya).